pklone/bW/README.md

 ```

 ### Custom challenges
 If you want to add other challenges, make sure `BWAPP_CUSTOM_CHALLS` is not empty.
 Then, create a directory `custom` and add your php files to it.

+> [!NOTE]
-Inside the container, all the challenges (i.e. bwapp challenges and custom ones) will be in the same directory.
+> Inside the container, all the challenges (i.e. bwapp challenges and custom ones) will be in the same directory.

 ### Setup files
 `bwapp_app` container uses 3 different bash files to setup the app, i.e.